wangkexin165/apec/content/en/authors/ZhongWenJiang/_index.md

 user_groups:
   - Postdoctoral Research Associate
 ---
 My current researches include building predictive frameworks to assess sea-level rise impacts on global terrestrial vertebrates and developing mechanistic models to explore the flying evolution of reptiles.
 Through conducting physiological and ecological experiments and utilizing mechanistic models and species distribution models, I am dedicated to addressing crucial issues in the fields of ecology, evolution and conservation biology.
 My research is question-driven rather than organism-driven, and I enjoy working with a broad range of organism.
+Welcome to my website:[jzhongwen](https://jzhongwen.github.io)